 Wedding Vows Tips

-One of my favorite parts of weddings is when couples deliver the vows they’ve written to each other - it’s always so sweet and emotional!
-It can also seem daunting, so let’s talk about some tips for writing your vows, from a professional Charlotte wedding planner.
+One of my favorite parts of weddings is when couples deliver the vows they’ve written for each other - it’s always so sweet and emotional!
+While it’s such a beautiful moment, writing your wedding vows can feel daunting.
+As a Charlotte wedding planner, I’ve gathered some of my best tips to help you write vows that are heartfelt, meaningful, and stress-free.

 Charlotte Wedding Planner